 If you're an employer, you're responsible for ensuring that your employees can recognize fall hazards and they know how to protect themselves before they're exposed to the hazards.
 You can't assume they know how to protect themselves from falls.
 If they're starting work on a new site, for example, they might not recognize fall hazards or know how to protect themselves unless you train them.

 Workers who could be exposed to fall hazards must be trained to recognize the hazards and to know the procedures that minimize the hazards.
+All employees must prove they understand and can properly use, care for, and detect defects.
+The only way to do that is to demonstrate adequate knowledge and skills to a competent person.

-Who can do the training?
 It's important the trainer knows the hazards at the work site, knows how to eliminate or control the hazards, and knows how to teach workers to protect themselves.
 That's why the trainer must be a competent person.
 (Remember: A competent person is one who can identify work site hazards and who has management authority to control them.)
 The trainer must know and be able to explain the following:

 Employees must be trained before they begin tasks that could expose them to fall hazards or before they use fall-protection systems.
 They must be retrained when: